Your own effective and affordable pre-workout supplement.

 None of these ingredients will give you muscle mass if you don't do it.

-When you get better workouts, more intense and with higher loads, you will have better results.
+By achieving better training, more intense and with higher loads, you will have better results.

 Creatine could have been included, but it wasn't.

-Second, because in the fat loss phase, fluid retention caused by creatine can be unpleasant, especially in people who are more susceptible to this type of effect.
+Secondly, because during the fat loss phase, fluid retention caused by creatine can be unpleasant, especially in people more susceptible to this type of effect.

 Does this mean that Creatine is bad?

-If you're looking to gain muscle, Creatine is probably the best supplement you can use, so adding 5g after training is a good idea.
+If you're trying to gain muscle mass, Creatine is probably the best supplement you can use, so adding 5g after training is a good idea.

-You will find our complete guide to Creatine here.
+Here you will find our complete guide to Creatine.

 Conclusion